benmarwick/2019-09-10-nara/index.md

 <p>

-🎤 Lecture 3 "Ontroduction to collaborative reproducible research, the example of the Ocean Health Index" ⬇️ Download the slides from osf.io: <a href="https://osf.io/vte9u/">PDF</a> or <a href="https://osf.io/vte9u/download">pptx</a>
+🎤 Lecture 3 "Introduction to collaborative reproducible research, the example of the Ocean Health Index" ⬇️ Download the slides from osf.io: <a href="https://osf.io/vte9u/">PDF</a> or <a href="https://osf.io/vte9u/download">pptx</a>

 <p>